-'Within Hours': UK warns of 'Very Credible' Attack on Kabul Airport
+'Within Hours': UK Warns of 'Very Credible' Attack Threat at Kabul Airport

 — Breitbart News (@BreitbartNews) August 26, 2021

 Speaking to Independent Television News Thursday morning, the minister expressed that: “What IS-KP would love more than anything else is for there to be a large, desperate crowd that they would find easy to operate within.
-I think what you’d see, if they were suvvesful in mounting their attack, the most gut-wrenching, miserable, abhorrent scenes you could ever possibly imagine, and that’s why we’re being very honest with people this morning about the threat which exists.”
+I think what you’d see, if they were successful in mounting their attack, the most gut-wrenching, miserable, abhorrent scenes you could ever possibly imagine, and that’s why we’re being very honest with people this morning about the threat which exists.”

 The British Foreign Office said in their advice: “Do not travel to Kabul Hamid Karzai international airport.
 If you are in the area of the airport, move away to a safe location and await further advice”.